 Press the pump slowly 2 to 4 times, never fully releasing the pressure.
 The globe will inflate.
 If you release the pressure, the globe will start to deflate.

 Remove the globe from the pump and either cut off the end for a clean edge or pull to create an elongated rim.

-- Making homemade sprinkles (You can make them in all kinds of flavors!)
+Try your hand at homemade sprinkles (You can make them in all kinds of flavors!)

 Give mirror cake a try.
 It is so shiny that you can see your reflection in it.

 Chef Tyler Davis is a St. Louis-based pastry chef.
 After landing a gig as the garde manger for The Crossing, he worked in numerous other kitchen positions, paving his own path in the St. Louis dining scene.
 His resume includes a number of popular St. Louis spots – Ernesto’s Wine Bar, where he was the sous chef, Benton Park Café where he was kitchen manager, and the Tavern of Fine Arts, which taught him about the importance of building rapport with customers.
 Chef Davis gained national attention when he appeared on the Food Network’s third season of Halloween Baking Championship, and was nominated for Feast Magazine’s Top Pastry Chef of the Year.
 He started working on the sweeter side of the kitchen as pastry chef at Element Restaurant, moved on to The Chocolate Pig, and has been creating magical experiences ever since.